LC271828/AI-PROJECT_Fog/TEAM_API.md

 What we are building
 - A grid (CSV map) with fog-of-war.
 - An agent that can see radius 1 (up/down/left/right), moves step by step, and re-plans.
-- Search algorithms: DFS, BFS, UCS, A* (Manhattan).
+- Search algorithms: DFS, BFS, UCS, A* (Manhattan), Greedy Best-First.
 - Optional GUI.

 Quick start